 Sure, I may get dinky bathrooms or faded curtains.
 But I always have an experience, and it will be one unique to that place.

-That’s why I was thrilled to discover the Hotel Jacaranda in Avon Park.
+That’s why I was happy to discover the Hotel Jacaranda in Avon Park.
 Planning a trip to that area, I asked a resident where she takes visitors.
 Her answer: the Sunday buffet at the Hotel Jacaranda.

 It has seen Babe Ruth and Clark Gable as guests, housed hundreds of military pilots during World War II and was home base to dozens of St. Louis Cardinals during spring training.

 Today you’re likely to find Red Hatters meeting for lunch and visitors lining up for the Sunday Grand Buffet.

 “People meet here because it’s the center of the state,” said front desk manager Elaine Simmons.
 “One person will come from the east coast and one from west coast and they’ll have lunch here.”

 Travelers driving down U.S. 27 (a slower but more interesting route than the turnpike) stop here overnight.

 One reason the Hotel Jacaranda is going strong is that in 1988, it was purchased by South Florida State College, which operates it and uses one wing as a dorm for about 75 student athletes.

 The expansive lobby is a step back in time, with paintings by the Florida Highwaymen on one wall, an old piano that is played daily during winter season and a library equipped with an antique writing desk.

 In December, people come to the elaborately decorated lobby to take their family Christmas photos.